paelzer/p43lz3r_Waveshare_ESP32S3_Touch_LCD_7_LVGL_CANbus/README.md

 - ui_events.cpp - contains the function definitions, for example what shall happen if you press a button in the GUI.

 How to get the the display up n running:
-- This folder of the original ESP32 DISPLAY PANEL library is a good start:
+- This folder of the original ESP32 DISPLAY PANEL library is a good start, so download and open it in Platformio:

 https://github.com/esp-arduino-libs/ESP32_Display_Panel/tree/master/examples/platformio/lvgl_v8_port